NextCrystal: a Symmetry-Driven Generative Framework for Crystal Structure Prediction

-To address these fundamental limitations, we propose an efficient symmetry-driven generative framework, which enables the \textit{ab initio} generation of fine-grained Wyckoff site assignments directly from composition and atom counts, independent of any structural priors, as depicted in Fig. \ref{framework}.
+To address these fundamental limitations, we propose an efficient symmetry-driven generative framework, named NextCrystal, which enables \textit{ab initio} generation of fine-grained Wyckoff site assignments directly from composition and atom counts, independent of any structural priors, as illustrated in Fig.~\ref{framework}.
 Building upon the probabilistic distributions inferred by large language models (LLMs), we explicitly overcome the intractable exponential complexity of combinatorial site assignments discussed above by designing an efficient heuristic constrained-optimization search.
 This algorithm drastically compresses the time complexity from an exponential scale down to a linear scale, rendering the search computationally tractable while rigorously enforcing algebraic consistency between site multiplicities and atomic stoichiometry without relying on computationally prohibitive brute-force enumeration.
 Crucially, the predicted symmetries are then imposed as hard geometric constraints to guide and modulate the diffusion process for three-dimensional crystal geometries, thereby rectifying the denoising trajectory, confining the generative process to a physically valid manifold, guaranteeing both structural plausibility and computational precision.
-As a result, this leads to a significant enhancement in the stability, uniqueness, and novelty (SUN) \cite{zeni2025generative} of the predicted materials, as well as the matching rate metrics \cite{DBLP:conf/nips/Jiao0LHCLL23}.

-Below, we outline the core methodology, with full implementation details, as well as training and testing configurations provided in Appendix A and B, respectively.
+Below, we outline the core methodology of NextCrystal in this Section.
+For full implementation details, as well as training and testing configurations, please refer to Appendix A and B, respectively.

 First, we use two large language models (LLMs) to directly infer fine-grained crystallographic symmetry from compositional inputs.
 Both models are built upon the Transformer architecture \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, and we replace the standard feed-forward networks within each Transformer block with soft mixture-of-experts (SoftMoE) layers \cite{puigcerversparse} to enhance model capacity.
 This design enables multiple experts to specialize in distinct compositional patterns, substantially boosting model capacity without a commensurate rise in computational cost, as only a small, softly weighted subset of experts is activated at each position.